yassinetb/yassinetb.github.io/_posts/2024-07-02-hiring-phds.md

 ---
 layout: distill
-title:  How to Hire PhD Graduates?
+title:  How to make conversation with a PhD student?
 show: false
 category: open
 related_publications: false